s3926080-RMIT/WebProgrammingSem3/www/README.txt

 start host locally,

-Start the web by going to the choose_type.php
+Start the web by going to the index.php